-- 1. In the aftermath of an SSW event, the tropospheric flow in the NAE region exhibits an evolution that is unlikely to occur in the absence of an SSW.
-Specifically, positive geopotential height anomalies related to Greenland blocking are statistically more likely to occur after the onset of the SSW than in the absence of an SSW.
-This is consistent with the expected (canonical) negative NAO response of the troposphere to SSWs (e.g. Charlton-Perez et al., 2018). - 2.
-The significant and robust positive geopotential height anomalies found in the period 10-60 days after SSWs are predominantly the result of SSWs with European blocking dominating around their onset.
-This is manifest for this subset of events in a transition from EuBL to GL that then dominates at lags of 15-20 and 30-55 days after the SSW onset, which is statistically significantly different from the natural progression from EuBL to GL.
-These events all correspond to SSWs that have in the literature been classified as having a tropospheric response (e.g. Karpechko et al., 2017).
-For other tropospheric regimes at SSW onset the tropospheric response is weaker and less robust and significant. - 3.
-For Greenland blocking at the SSW onset, a weak preference for cyclonic flow regimes around 20-30 days after the 310 SSW is apparent, with an opposite surface response in the aftermath of the SSW as compared to SSW onsets dominated by EuBL.
-These events almost exclusively correspond to SSWs that have in the literature been classified as having no tropospheric response. - 4.
-SSWs that occur during cyclonic weather regimes exhibit a considerably weaker and less significant response as compared to SSW events associated with EuBL, with a modestly enhanced likelihood for GL. - 315 Depending on the tropospheric weather regime around the SSW onset different surface signatures result.
-Specifically, the signature in 2m temperature resembling the expected canonical NAO- state, e.g., cold conditions prevailing over much of northern Europe, occurs for the EuBL cases.
+These events all correspond to SSWs that have in the literature been classified as having a tropospheric response (e.g., Karpechko et al., 2017).
+For other tropospheric regimes at SSW onset the tropospheric response is weaker and less robust and significant.

+3. For Greenland blocking at the SSW onset, a weak preference for cyclonic flow regimes around 20-30 d after the SSW is apparent, with an opposite surface response in the aftermath of the SSW as compared to SSW onsets dominated by EuBL.
+These events almost exclusively correspond to SSWs that have in the literature been classified as having no tropospheric response.

+4. SSWs that occur during cyclonic weather regimes exhibit a considerably weaker and less significant response as compared to SSW events associated with EuBL, with a modestly enhanced likelihood for GL.

+Depending on the tropospheric weather regime around the SSW onset, different surface signatures result.
+Specifically, the signature in 2 m temperature resembling the expected canonical NAO- state, e.g., cold conditions prevailing over much of northern Europe, occurs for the EuBL cases.
 In contrast, mild temperatures in large parts of Europe are found for SSWs with GL around their onset.
-It is important to distinguish these cases, since although EuBL and GL frequently (that is, for roughly 50% of all SSWs) occur around the onset of SSW events, they lead to a different subsequent evolution and different associated 320 surface temperatures.
-In particular, the most common SSW events exhibit a transition from EuBL (GL) around SSW onset to - GL (AT) around 3-4 weeks after the SSW, respectively, along with their contrasting large-scale weather impacts (Beerli and Grams, 2019).
-Note that these differences cannot be identified by using a set limited to 4 weather regimes.
-These findings indicate that the presence of either a EuBL or GL regime at SSW onset will allow us to disentangle the difference in surface weather, and hence to determine if and when a downward impact of the SSW is expected.
-This is highly relevant for subseasonal - 325 forecasting.
+It is important to distinguish these cases, since although EuBL and GL frequently (that is, for roughly 50% of all SSWs) occur around the onset of SSW events, they lead to a different subsequent evolution and different associated surface temperatures.
+In particular, the most common SSW events exhibit a transition from EuBL (GL) around SSW onset to GL (AT) around 3-4 weeks after the SSW, respectively, along with their contrasting large-scale weather impacts (Beerli and Grams, 2019).
+Note that these differences cannot be identified by using a set limited to four weather regimes.
+These findings indicate that the presence of either a EuBL or GL regime at SSW onset will allow us to disentangle the difference in surface weather and hence to determine if and when a downward impact of the SSW is expected.
+This is highly relevant for subseasonal forecasting.